Mlosyakov/epam_hometask/README.md

 # Basics MLE Module Homework
 This is a project for Basics MLE module of a course.
 All scripts were tested on MacOS, if there are any performance issues on different OS please let me know.
+## Current state of project

+- [ ] Requirements file contains all neccessary information
+- [ ] Settings file contains all changable variables
+- [x] data_prep.py is ready
+- [x] data_prep.py works
+- [x] train.py is ready
+- [ ] train.py works
+- [ ] docker image for train is built
+- [ ] exeptions and test for train.py are ready and working (tests for batch size, directories, files)
+- [x] inference.py is ready
+- [ ] inference.py works
+- [ ] docker image for inference is built
+- [ ] exeptions and test for inference.py are ready and working (tests for batch size, directories, files)

 ## Project Structure

 ~~~